enirevlow/bw-api-docs/docs/Garment-Creation/Stitch-Shapes.md

 title: Stitch Shapes
 ---

-Stitch is how you combine 2 edges, internal edges, or points together and combine multiple shapes together to create a garment.
+Stitch Shapes is how you combine 2 edges, internal edges, or points together and combine multiple shapes together to create a garment.
 Use the Stitch edge to create, delete a stitch and so on

 For more information about the feature, please visit <a href="https://support.browzwear.com/VStitcher/Stitching/stitch-vs.htm" target="_blank">here</a>.